1. |

 drummis New York

 drummIs is an improvisational electronic musician.
-Everything you hear on this site is played live in one track.
-His tools are the trapKAT MIDI controller, a TD-5 drum brain, electric bass guitar, the RC-50 Looper, ME-25 effects, guitars, an iPad with too many apps, and a squeaky octopus.
+Most of what you hear on this site is played live in one track.
+Tools include the trapKAT MIDI controller, TD-5 drum brain, electric bass guitar, the RC-50 Looper, ME-25 effects, guitars, an iPad with too many apps, and a squeaky octopus.
 Located in upstate New York, he goes by Kurt Reymers, and is otherwise occupied as a professor of sociology. ... more

 Streaming and Download help